Only logged in customers who have purchased this product may leave a review.

 Adam Michael has this to say “The fragrance journey of alba michelia flower is sublime.
 The opening is sweet sparkling champagne, peach juice, white florals and apple crispness.
 This follows with sweet tea notes, milk creaminess and lashings of white floral goodness and orange blossom sparkle.
 Tea rose, magnolias, freesias and green note surprises also await you.
 The longevity is wow and this material is a must for imparting warmth and fruit floral softness into both floral and oriental accords.

 This alba michelia flower essential oil is of Chinese origin and produced by steam distillation of the highly fragrant blossoms.
-It is of thin viscosity, sunset yellow in colour and the major chemical constituents are geraniol, citral, limonene, beta-pinene and methyl eugenol.
+It is of thin viscosity, orange-red in colour and the major chemical constituents are geraniol, citral, limonene, beta-pinene and methyl eugenol.

 I do want to add that I am aware that this material is known by the common name of MAGNOLIA FLOWER/MAGNOLIA BLOSSOM.
 Whilst the Michelia and Magnolia genus both belong to the dicotyledonous family called Magnoliaceae, the therapeutic uses are different.